 Whomever you partner with should foster a creative and innovative environment for finding and implementing solutions.
 Whether that means new technologies or other avant-garde ideas, a company that pushes the limits to improve will be in a position to address the quality turnaround times and cost of translation services.

-Does the translation provider offer a scalable model?
+Does the vendor offer a scalable model?

-If your translation needs continue to grow each year, you want to be sure your translation provider can grow with you.
+If your translation needs continue to grow each year, you want to be sure your content services provider can grow with you.
 If you find out down the road that they can’t scale to your needs—in terms of process and technology—you will be facing a possible last-minute vendor switch, which can equate to more hassle than necessary.

 A scalable translation provider will have the capacity to simultaneously translate thousands of words into a variety of languages in any given day.
 It is simply impossible to achieve that level of translation service if you’re working with a few independent translators or small single-language translation providers.

-Be sure your translation provider has the most efficient technology to get the job done, no matter how big the project.
+Be sure your provider has the most efficient technology to get the job done, no matter how big the project.
 Not to boast, but we have a top-ranked translation management system, and quite honestly it can’t be beat!